"Analytics pays back many times over by driving growth, retention, and efficiency."

 Optimizing free trials is not a one-and-done process.
 You need to continually monitor performance and test new ideas.

-Here is a framework for ongoing optimization:
+Here is an approach for ongoing optimization:

 1. Report on key metrics